minuta/grail/README.md

 # The discRete event protocol emulatIon vesseL (gRaIL)

 The gRaIL architecture allows loading binary protocol implementations into a discrete event simulator.
-This repository contains an exemplary implementation as a module for the ns-3 simulator and the Linux/amd64 platform.
+This repository contains an example implementation as a module for the ns-3 simulator and the Linux/amd64 platform.
-Our gRaIL implementation is in a prototype development stage, but already supports using some common network protocols/networking software.
+Our gRaIL implementation is in a prototype development stage, but already supports loading some common network protocols/networking software.
 If you find any bugs or, even better, make an improvement, feel free to share it as an issue or a merge request!

 # gRaIL in a Nutshell